 Year 0 Summer Students who start the PhD program in the summer before Year 1 fall quarter, register for TGS 500.
 Year 1 Fall Winter Q1 Q2 Typical enrollment is three or four graded courses, with three required to maintain full time status.
-In Year 1, a max of 50% of courses may be EARTH 499; only one EARTH 499 enrollment is possible when total enrollment is 3 courses.
 Spring Q3 If a "placeholder" enrollment is required, then it may be possible to register for 1 or more credits of EARTH 590, but typically should only be considered after a core of basic courses have been completed.
 Written approval from the DGS is required for EARTH 590 registration during the academic year (i.e. not the summer).
 Summer Q4 EARTH 590 for 3 units.
 Year 2 Fall Winter Q5 Q6 Typical enrollment is three or four letter-graded courses, with three required to maintain full time status.
-No limitation in the second year on EARTH 499 enrollments as long as other course requirements are fulfilled.
 Spring Q7 If the necessary courses for the EARTH PhD program are completed (or not available in present quarter), then registration in EARTH 590 may be possible during the academic year with approval of the DGS.
 Qualifying exam to be undertaken in the first month of the Q7 / spring quarter of Year 2.
-If Qualifying exam passed in Spring Q, then register for TGS 500.
-If the Qualifying exam process and paperwork is not completed, then register for EARTH 590 for the summer Q. Summer Q8 All requirements of the Qualifying exam are ideally fulfilled in the Spring (7th) quarter, but if the Chair approves a recommendation by the committee for continuation in the summer, then completion of Qualifying exam requirement is typically needed 3 weeks before Fall quarter begins.
-Year 3 Fall Q9 Students with no courses, register for TGS 500.
-Winter Spring Q10 Q11 Students registering for one course must co-register with TGS 500.
+Summer Q8 If Qualifying exam passed in Spring Q, then register for TGS 500.
+If the Qualifying exam process and paperwork is not completed, then register for EARTH 590 for the summer Q. All requirements of the Qualifying exam are ideally fulfilled in the Spring (7th) quarter, but if the Chair approves a recommendation by the committee for continuation in the summer, then completion of Qualifying exam requirement is typically needed 3 weeks before Fall quarter begins.
+Year 3 Fall Winter Spring Q9 Q10 Q11 Students with no courses, register for TGS 500.
+Students registering for one course must co-register with TGS 500.
 Permission from the DGS is required for a student to register for two courses in addition to TGS 500.
-Only students registering for 3 or 4 letter grade courses need not register for TGS 500.
-Summer Q12 All course requirements for a doctoral program must be completed by the end of the twelfth quarter.
-Year 4 + Q 13 and beyond TGS 500 If funding terminating 3 TGS 512 If beyond limit of pro gram TGS 513
+Only students registering for 3 or 4 letter grade courses need not register for Summer Q12 TGS 500.
+All course requirements for a doctoral program must be completed by the end of the twelfth quarter.
+Year 4 + Q 13 and beyond TGS 500 If funding terminating 3 TGS 512